zakcali/GPT-thorax/README.md

 await new Promise(resolve => setTimeout(resolve, 60 * 1000)); // Delay
 ```
 you can directly paste contents of the "ai-studio prompt.txt" file to the https://aistudio.google.com/prompts/new_chat and see the tagged output one report at a time.
 Note: you must save the output as an html file, by adding ".html" extension, and see the result in a browser.
 you can directly paste contents of the "ai-studio prompt.txt" file to the and see the tagged output one report at a time.
-Note: you must save the output as a html file, by adding ".html" extension, and see the result in a browser.
+Note: you must save the output as a html file, by adding ".html" extension, and see the result by opening that file in a web browser.
 Please edit safety setting in google ai studio, and set "block none" for all of them.